LlamaTheDark/noteapp/src/main/resources/README.txt

 # WELCOME to the csia Note App
 ### Before you can sync files with Dropbox you must authorize your account through the 'Sync' menu.

-* Files will sync automatically from Dropbox upon launch (if there is wifi). ***no they will not***
 * You can manually sync up with Dropbox from the 'Sync' menu.

-## Supported Keyboard shortcuts:

-	Ctrl+S: Saves current file (will default to 'Save as'... if there is no existing file with that name.)

-	Ctrl+Shift+S: Brings up the 'Save as...' window.

-	Ctrl+W: Closes current tab.

-	Ctrl+Q: Closes the main application window.

-	Ctrl+N: Creates a new blank tab

-	Ctrl+Shift+T: Creates a new template from the current note

-	Ctrl+Shift+N: Creates a new tab from a selected template

 ## Markdown